 When we met Nikki, the adorable rescue dachshund, she had dental disease, a cherry eye and bladder stones!

 Meet Nikki!
-She is a gorgeous 8 year old dachshund who arrived at the Denver Dachshund Rescue and Transport (DDRT) with a number of medical concerns, including bladder stones, a cherry eye and a broken tooth.
+She is a gorgeous 8 year old dachshund who arrived at the Denver Dachshund Rescue and Transport (DDRT) which adopts out dog across Aurora and the metro area.
+Nikki came in with a number of medical concerns, including bladder stones, a cherry eye and a broken tooth.
 She was a rock star patient, and we wanted to have her help us teach you about some of these conditions.